ometivier/web-audio-mixer/readme.txt

 Author: Obadiah Metivier
 Author URI: http://middleearmedia.com/
-Tags: web audio api, mixer, loop, html5, css3, javascript, jquery, middle ear media, obadiah metivier Stable tag: 2.0
+Tags: web audio api, mixer, loop, html5, css3, javascript, jquery, middle ear media, obadiah metivier Stable tag: 2.1

-Web Audio Loop Mixer is a four channel mixer.
+Web Audio Loop Mixer is a four channel mixer with effects.
 To get the party started, select an audio source file (mp3 or wav, etc.) from your hard drive for each channel.

 == Description ==

-Web Audio Loop Mixer is a four channel mixer.
+Web Audio Loop Mixer is a four channel mixer with effects.
 To get the party started, select an audio source file (mp3 or wav, etc.) from your hard drive for each channel.
 It uses the Web Audio API, jQuery, jQuery Knob, and is based on Channel Strip.

 == Changelog ==